-Students spend 12 weeks in either year 7 or year 8 studying textiles.
-They work on a design and make project that allows them to develop design and making skills in this area.
-Students make a range of textile products and learn how to use the equipment safely.
+Students spend 12 weeks in either year 7 or year 8 studying Textiles.
+They work on a design and make project, ‘Good Enough to Eat’ inspired by Holly Lovelle, that allows them to develop design and making skills such as applique in this area.
+Students learn how to use the equipment safely.
 They research and develop their own ideas based on a design brief.

 If students opt to take this subject further they will work on two or three extended design and make projects.
 They are able to develop their skills further in preparation for GCSE.
 Products made during this year include children’s toys, bags, soft furnishings and fashion items.

 GCSE Art textiles

 In year Ten and Eleven students will study a GCSE in Art Textiles.
 Students will complete a range of controlled assessment tasks, including designing and making a wide range of products, for example garments, wall hangings, and fashion accessories.
 The coursework is 60% of their final GCSE grade.
 In January of Year 11, these students will start the preparation tasks for a 10 hour classroom-based practical examination.

 Students will spend 12 weeks in Graphic Design during year 7 and year 8.

 Students will complete a foundation course and introduction to graphic design in year 7 where they will learn the basic skills and concepts including Photoshop techniques, basic sketching and CAD.
 Projects include a Google Doodle and Emoji design.